 Flexiseq Active in pregnancy & breastfeeding

 Flexiseq Active should not be used by women that are pregnant or breastfeeding without first speaking to a doctor.
 This product has not been tested on pregnant women and so should only be used in exceptional circumstances.

 How to use Flexiseq Active

 Flexiseq Active Gel is for external use only and should be applied directly to the skin surrounding joints affected by pain and stiffness.

-For full details of how to use Flexiseq Active, please read the Patient Information Leaflet thoroughly.
+For full details on how to use Flexiseq Active, please read the Patient Information Leaflet thoroughly.

 Flexiseq Active ingredients

 The ingredients in Flexiseq Active are:

 Aqua, Phosphatidylcholine, Alcohol, Glycerin, Carbomer, Polysorbate 80, Disodium Phosphate, Sodium Hydroxide, Benzyl Alcohol, Methylparaben, Ethylparaben, Linalool, Disodium EDTA, Sodium Phosphate, Sodium Metabisulphite, BHT.